GioStamoulos/Car_Vr_Game/README.md

 **Dependencies**

-•	Enable developer mode and USB debugging on android phone
+•	Enable developer mode and USB debugging on android phone.
 •	Download from desktop to phone the file ‘.apk‘.
 •	Install Game in your phone.

 *You can also build game from unity.